English 2111: World Literature I

 For high achievers: Tutoring is available free of charge in the Writing Center and in Student Success Centers (SSC) on all campuses.
 The Macon campus Writing Center is in TEB 226 and the SSC is in the lower level of the Library building.

 To check the schedules for subjects tutored and tutor availability, visit the SSC website at http://www.mga.edu/student-success-center/.
 On the Macon campus you can book tutoring sessions by visiting mga.mywconline.com/.
 The SSC website also posts tutoring schedules for other centers across the five campuses, including the Writing Center (in Macon, TEB 226: 478-471-3542).
 All tutoring centers across the five campuses are free of charge.
 Other services at the SSC include online academic workshops and a robust website with resources for academic assistance.
 The centers also have computer workstations, free printing, and Internet access.

 The Bottom Line: I hope every member of this class gets an A, and I will do all I can to make this happen.
-Don't get me wrongthe standards for "A" work are high, and I make no exceptions in course policies on absences, missed assignments, plagiarism, or late work.
+Don't get me wrongthe standards for "A" work are high.
 The number-one key to succeeding in this class is that you take responsibility for your own success, meaning that you attend to all assignments with careful, earnest diligence, that you respond positively to any setbacks and heed my feedback on all assignments, and that you seek my help as much and as often as you need it.
 I guarantee you have one of the most accessible professors at Middle Georgia State: ask for help outside of class, and I'll do my level best to deliver.